ramsesjsf/HiddenSchemaNetworks/README.rst

 where ``<config_file>`` is one of the .yaml files in ``experiments/synthetic``.

+In the config file, you can change a number of parameters and most importantly the path where results and trained models are saved.

 **Evaluation**

 To compute metrics for a whole directory of models, run::